openstack/diskimage-builder/README.md

 - Driver-specific elements should only contain the necessary bits for that
   driver:

       elements/
          driver-mellanox/
             init           - modprobe line
             install.d/
                10-mlx      - package installation

-- An element that installs and configures Nova might be a bit more complex: elements/ service-nova/ source-repository-nova - register a source repository
+- An element that installs and configures Nova might be a bit more complex, containing several scripts across several phases:

+      elements/
+         service-nova/
+            source-repository-nova - register a source repository